franzholz/static_info_tables_de/Documentation/Installation/Index.rst

 	Extension Manager with static_info_tables and static_info_tables_de

-	In the actions column, the first icon of "Static Info Tables" will show its configuration options (not available for "Static Infos Tables (de)").
+	In the actions column, the first icon of "Static Info Tables" will show its configuration options (not available for "Static Info Tables (de)").
 The second icon will run the update script.